Child Development Centre

 How to find us

-The child development centre is located on the 2 nd floor above the eye department, Area L (not far from the children’s ward and Sturtridge labour ward).
+The child development centre is located on the 2nd floor above the eye department, Area L.

 Click here for the hospital map

-Referrals to the CD are made via a community paediatrician.
+Referrals to the CDC are made via a community paediatrician.
 An initial referral to that service can be made via the children & young people's referral management centre.

 The CDC is a centre that offers multi-disciplinary assessment for children from birth until they start school at 4 years of age.
 The team sees pre-school children who may have a delay in their development or some other special need.
 Some difficulties are identified at birth, others become apparent or develop as a child grows.
 This may include additional needs in a number of areas, such as vision, hearing, speech, physical, and emotional development, and/or learning difficulties.
 Problems can be temporary and disappear as the child gets older, or they may be more permanent.